Roychen651/The-Three-Holy-Funds-Balance-Calculator/README.md

 ## Render link
 https://the-three-holy-funds-balance-calculator-1pis.onrender.com/

+## ⚠️ Disclaimer
-⚠️ Disclaimer: This tool is for educational and informational purposes only.
+This tool is for educational and informational purposes only.
 The recommendations provided are based on user input and preferences.<br/> The author is not a financial advisor, and all investment decisions are at the discretion of the user.<br/> The author cannot be held responsible for any investment outcomes resulting from the use of this tool.

 Made with ❤️ by Roy Chen